New Balance® Shoes for Diabetics

 Protecting Your Feet When You Have Diabetes

 • Keep Your Feet Well Groomed and Clean – Always ensure your feet are well cleaned and groomed.
-Cut your toenails, file down, and have corns and calluses taken care of.
-Use a good moisturizer on your feet to prevent dry and cracked skin, and always keep your feet completely dry.
+Cut your toenails, file them down, and have corns and calluses taken care of.
+Use a good moisturizer on your feet to prevent dry, cracked skin, and always keep them completely dry.

 Features of a Good New Balance Shoe for Diabetics